Digitally Sign a PDF Document

 Understanding Incremental Saving for Signatures

-While some viewers like Chrome browser only show one version, PDF files have the capability to store previous versions of the document similar to a Git commit history.
+While some viewers like Chrome browsers only show one version, PDF files have the capability to store previous versions of the document similar to a Git commit history.
 You will see this in more advanced PDF viewers such as Adobe Acrobat.

 When dealing with PDF signatures, it is important to know about this because the action of signing a PDF applies to the current iteration of the PDF.
 Your PDF may have signatures for older iterations, or may have a few unsigned versions.
-We can visualize an example like follows:
+We can visualize an example as follows:

 PDF Document Iteration | Certificate A | Certificate B | Certificate C | Certificate D |